How to Select the Right Ultrasound Tech College near Union Missouri

-- Keeping records of patient case histories and specifics of each procedure
+- Keeping records of patient medical histories and details of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Escorting patients to treatment rooms and ensuring their comfort
+- Moving patients to treatment rooms and making them comfortable

 - Operating equipment while minimizing patient exposure to sound waves